About Bengal Cats

-The Asian Leopard Cat is immune to Feline Leukaemia, so one of the aims was to make the Bengal Cat immune as well; unfortunately this did not happen, but what a stunning breed they created!
+The Asian Leopard Cat is immune to Feline Leukemia, so one of the aims was to make the Bengal Cat immune as well, unfortunately this did not happen, but what a stunning breed they created!

 In the following years more crossings took place and more bloodlines were introduced.

-The main breeds used in the crossings were: Abyssinian, British Shortair, Bombay, Egyptian Mau and Orientals (Burmese, Siamese).
+The main breeds used in the crossings were: Abyssinian, British Shorthair, Bombay, Egyptian Mau and Orientals (Burmese, Siamese).

 In 1985 The International Cat Association (TICA) allowed the breed to participate in a show and this caused a lot of interest about these wild looking cats among the people.

 In 1992 TICA admitted the Bengal Cat (from the 4th generation onward) into Championship status.

 Having a Bengal Cat today is like having a miniature leopard with a loving nature, the breed keeps the self-assurance and confidence of the Asian Leopard Cat in conjunction with the traits and affectivity of the domestic cat.

 The Bengal Cat is a shorthaired cat, medium to large in size: males vary between 5kg and 7,5kg while females are slightly smaller and vary between 3,5kg to 5,5kg.

 They are very muscular and have long bodies, they have long legs which allow them to jump very high.

 Bengals are very energetic and playful, as well as very intelligent, they can be easily trained to go on a leash and after a few times they will start acting as a dog, standing in front of the door and asking you to take them out for a walk.